AWilso76/Linux-File-Directory/README.md

 # Working with Hidden Files
 Listing hidden file ".project_x.txt" with all files and removed the "write" permission for "owner" and "group" on hidden file.
-Added the "read" permission to all "others", to adjust access as required for hidden file.
+Added the "read" permission to "group", to adjust access as required for hidden file.

 <img width="1000" alt="image" src="https://i.imgur.com/IEPyvcu.png">
 ---